cgenomicslab/imbb-data-analysis/docs/WEEK2_SCHEDULE.md

 - Starting points for further learning
 - Connections to IMBB experts

-**Most importantly:** You'll see that computational approaches are accessible and valuable for your research!
+**Most importantly:** You'll think of how computational approaches can be valuable for your research..

----

-*"The best way to learn is to see how experts think about problems in different domains."*